Wood ash: Measurements

-According to one research on the average the burning of wood results in about 6–10% ashes.
-The residue ash of 0.43 and 1.82 percent of the original mass of burned wood (dry basis) is produced for certain woods if it is pyrolized until all volatiles disappear and it is burned at 350 C for 8 hours.
+The burning of wood results in about 6–10% ashes on average.
+The residue ash of 0.43 and 1.82 percent of the original mass of burned wood (assuming dry basis, meaning that H2O is driven off) is produced for certain woods if it is pyrolized until all volatiles disappear and it is burned at 350 C for 8 hours.
 Also the conditions of the combustion affect the composition and amount of the residue ash, thus higher temperature will reduce the ash yield.

 Elemental analysis

 Typically, wood ash contains the following major elements: